What is CGT Event E4?

 The rules addressing the operation of the CGT event are contained in section 104-70 and section 104-71 of the Income Tax Assessment Act 1997.

-What Time Does the CGT Occur?
+When Does CGT Event E4 Occur?

 The time of the CGT event depends on the relevant circumstances as described below.

-• If another CGT events happens in relation to the trust interest for example, if CGT event A1 occurs in relation to a unit in the trust because the unit is sold by the beneficiary then, CGT event E4 will happen just before the time of that relevant CGT event.
+- If another CGT events happens in relation to the trust interest for example, if CGT event A1 occurs in relation to a unit in the trust because the unit is sold by the beneficiary then, CGT event E4 will happen just before the time of that relevant CGT event.

-• Otherwise, CGT event E4 will occur just prior to the end of the income year in which the trustee makes the payment.
+- Otherwise, CGT event E4 will occur just prior to the end of the income year in which the trustee makes the payment.
 For most taxpayers, this will be 30 June.

-How is the Capital Gain Calculated
+How is the Capital Gain Calculated?

 In essence, CGT event E4 is designed to address a circumstance where there is a difference between the amount the trustee of a trust pays to a beneficiary and the amount of that payment that is included in the assessable income of that beneficiary.